nixworks/public/news/2009/11/3/index.md

 ##### Decriminalized prostitution
 ### [ After 29 years of decriminalized prostitution in the U.S. state of Rhode Island, Governor Donald Carcieri signs a bill into law outlawing prostitution. ](/news/2009/11/3/after-29-years-of-decriminalized-prostitution-in-the-u-s-state-of-rhode-island-governor-donald-carcieri-signs-a-bill-into-law-outlawing-p.md)
-_Context: Governor, decriminalized prostitution, Rhode Island, Donald Carcieri_
+_Context: decriminalized prostitution, Governor, Rhode Island, Donald Carcieri_

 ##### United States elections, 2009
 ### [ Voters go to the polls in elections in the United States for Governors of Virginia and New Jersey, special elections for two Congressional districts, and several municipal elections. ](/news/2009/11/3/voters-go-to-the-polls-in-elections-in-the-united-states-for-governors-of-virginia-and-new-jersey-special-elections-for-two-congressional.md)
-_Context: New Jersey, United States, Virginia, two Congressional districts, United States elections, 2009_
+_Context: New Jersey, Virginia, two Congressional districts, United States, United States elections, 2009_

 ##### Czech Republic
 ### [ Czech President Vaclav Klaus signs the Lisbon Treaty after it was upheld by the Constitutional Court, thus fulfilling the final step in its ratification. ](/news/2009/11/3/czech-president-va-clav-klaus-signs-the-lisbon-treaty-after-it-was-upheld-by-the-constitutional-court-thus-fulfilling-the-final-step-in-it.md)
-_Context: Constitutional Court, Lisbon Treaty, Czech Republic, Vaclav Klaus, deposits_
+_Context: Czech Republic, Constitutional Court, Lisbon Treaty, deposits, Vaclav Klaus_

 ##### North Korea
 ### [ North Korea says it has completed reprocessing 8,000 spent nuclear fuel rods as part of its nuclear program. ](/news/2009/11/3/north-korea-says-it-has-completed-reprocessing-8-000-spent-nuclear-fuel-rods-as-part-of-its-nuclear-program.md)